Tess Jaray: Public commissions

 Between 1985 and 2000 Jaray devoted much of her time to working on public commissions, applying her understanding of architectural space and pattern to large-scale projects in public spaces.
-Her significant work of the eighties was a terrazzo pattern design for London Victoria train station.
+Her significant work of the nineteen eighties was a terrazzo pattern design for London Victoria train station.
 In the nineties she completed further large-scale public projects including paving, lamps and railings in Centenary Square, Birmingham (torn up in 2018); Wakefield Cathedral Precinct; Jubilee Square at Leeds General Infirmary; and the forecourt for the new British Embassy in Moscow.